 Consideration of voluntary removal applicationBack to top

 The Registrar must seek the advice of the panel before she considers an application.1 After making its decision on facts and fitness to practise, the panel will then need to inform the Registrar whether it does or doesn’t recommend voluntary removal.
 The Registrar will always be the one who decides whether voluntary removal is granted or not.

-- If the nurse or midwife has another case and the case examiners have decided there is a case to answer, we will inform the panel of that allegation, for it to take into account when deciding on its recommendation.
+- If the nurse, midwife or nursing associate has another case and the case examiners have decided there is a case to answer, we will inform the panel of that allegation, for it to take into account when deciding on its recommendation.